-- IDA does not need to use a priority queue as in the case of A if DFS2() is not used. - IDA without using DFS2() is optimal in terms of solution cost, time, and space over the class of admissible best-first searches on a tree. - Issues in updating threshold. - Increase too little: re-search too often. - Increase too large: cut off too little. - Q: How to guarantee optimal solutions are not cut? - ▶ It can be proved, as in the case of A^ , that given an admissible cost function, IDA^ will find an optimal solution, i.e., one with the least cost, if one exists. - Cost function is the knowledge used in searching. - Combine knowledge and search! - Need to balance the amount of time spent in realizing knowledge and the time used in searching.
+- IDA does not need to use a priority queue as in the case of A if DFS1() is used. - IDA using DFS1() is optimal in terms of solution cost, time, and space over the class of admissible best-first searches on a tree. - Issues in updating threshold. - Increase too little: re-search too often. - Increase too large: cut off too little. - Q: How to guarantee optimal solutions are not cut? - ▶ It can be proved, as in the case of A^ , that given an admissible cost function, IDA^ will find an optimal solution, i.e., one with the least cost, if one exists. - Cost function is the knowledge used in searching. - Combine knowledge and search! - Need to balance the amount of time spent in realizing knowledge and the time used in searching. - > A tradeoff issue.